vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_demo_vch.md

 6. Enter the vCenter Server certificate thumbprint into the **Thumbprint** text box and click **Execute**.

     If you leave **Thumbprint** empty, the deployment of the VCH fails, and the certificate thumbprint of the target vCenter Server appears under **Execution Output**.
 Verify that the thumbprint is valid.
-It it is valid, copy and paste the thumprint in **Thumbprint** and click **Execute** again.
+If it is valid, copy and paste the thumprint in **Thumbprint** and click **Execute** again.

 You can monitor the progress of the VCH deployment under **Execution Output**.
 Stay on the Installer page until the command finishes.
 Logs might stop streaming if you switch to other tabs or windows.